 Before we start setting up your first bullet journal, let me say that you don’t have to have amazing lettering or doodling skills to keep a bullet journal.
 At its very core is a bullet system to keep track of the things you need.
 It can be as simple or as creative as you want it to be.
 To start a bullet journal, all you really need is a notebook and a pen.
 I’ll be explaining everything throughout this post, but first…

 What is a bullet journal?

-The Bullet Journal system is the brainchild of New-York designer, Ryder Carroll, as an analogue system in a digital world.
+The Bullet Journal system is the brainchild of New York designer, Ryder Carroll, as an analog system in a digital world.
 It is a quick and easy way of keeping track of life, projects, goals, and dreams.

 Bullet journalists the world over have taken a simple system of logging and tracking tasks, and taken it to next level awesome (in my opinion!)

 A bullet journal can be whatever you want and need it to be, and that is what makes it so much more versatile than a pre-made planner.
 As time goes by, you figure out what works, and what doesn’t, and you might just create your own organisation system that is perfect for your life.

 As I have already mentioned, all you need when starting your first bullet journal is a notebook and a pen.
 If you watched Ryder’s video, you’ll know that’s all he used (and a ruler, but you don’t have to worry about straight lines if you don’t want to – I don’t!)